 - 3.13 As well as monitoring framework savings identified for 2016/17 work continues on identifying savings for the following year 2017/18.
-Members are reminded of the current Medium Term Financial Forecast which required an additional £1,195,000 of savings to balance the budget in 2017/18. - 3.14 Savings of £650,000 had been previously identified (as reported to the Oct Executive) and a further £85,000 has been identified, therefore the identified savings total £735,000.
-A further £460,000 is required in order to deliver a balanced budget for 2017/18.
-Chart 2 illustrates how the identified savings are to be delivered and the levels of savings that are required to deliver a balanced budget to date around 60% of the savings have been identified.
+Members are reminded of the current Medium Term Financial Forecast which required an additional £1,195,000 of savings to balance the budget in 2017/18. - 3.14 Savings of £735,000 had been previously identified (as reported to the Nov Executive) and a further £215,000 has been identified, therefore the identified savings total £950,000.
+A further £245,000 is required in order to deliver a balanced budget for 2017/18. - 3.15 As previously reported to Members, although the Council has an excellent track record of delivering savings / additional income, this task is naturally becoming more difficult.
+Whilst the Council is committed to generating more income through looking at investment opportunities in the medium term it is fair to say that the Council will need to give careful consideration as to whether to increase Council Tax in 2017/18 to help balance the budget and assist into the medium term.
+As previously stated it is likely the Government assumptions for 2017/18 will assume that the Council Tax level will increase by 2%.
+Kettering Borough Council's Council Tax has remained at the same level for the last six years, whereas in previous years there was a financial incentive from the Government to freeze Council Tax, no such incentive now exists. - 3.16 Chart 2 illustrates how the identified savings are to be delivered and the levels of savings that are required to deliver a balanced budget to date around 80% of the savings have been identified.